Gauravcg492/ProblemSolving/HackerRank/Interview_Prep/Warm-up/Sock_Merchant/README.md

 + ar: the colors of each sock

 ### Input Format
-The first line contains an integer , the number of socks represented in .
+The first line contains an integer , the number of socks represented in ar.
-The second line contains  space-separated integers describing the colors  of the socks in the pile.
+The second line contains n space-separated integers describing the colors ar[i] of the socks in the pile.

 ### Constraints
 + 1<=n<=100